epokmedia/require-source/README.md

         }
     });

-    //should print 'hello world to the console' logger('hello world');
+    //should print 'hello' to the console
+    logger('hello');

+    //worldModule.world is equal to "world"
+    var worldModule = requireSource("module.exports.world='world'");

 ## Running Tests